atbay1989/LuriaInterpreter/README.md

     square(4); // 16

 Integral, but not essential to functions in Luria are **return** statements, which allow for the return of a value from a function.
-Functions can therefore act as operands in expressions:
+Functions can therefore act as operands in expressions.

+    function square(x) {
+        return x * x;
+    }
     variable pi = 3.1415926535;
     variable area = pi * square(3);
     print area; // 28.2743338815

+In this way, functions in Luria are *first class* and can be passed as arguments to other functions:

+    function square(x) {
+        return x * x;
+    }
+    variable pi = 3.1415926535;
+    function areaOfACircle(n) {
+        return pi * n;
+    }
+    print areaOfACircle(square(3)); // 28.2743338815

+NB: A function call containing a print statement with execute print twice.
+It is presumed that there exists two executed statements: first the print statement existing within the function and the statement that calls the function.

 ---